-At the Company's discretion, the Company may provide compensation to certain employees with repayment obligations.
-Such payments are recorded in Compensation and Benefits in the Consolidated and Combined Statements of Operations.
+At the Company's discretion, the Company may provide compensation to certain employees with repayment obligations and/or service provisions.
+Such payments are recorded in Compensation and Benefits in the Consolidated Statements of Operations.
 The Company assesses the potential risk of forfeiture and likelihood of recouping amounts paid, and if deemed necessary, records a provision for forfeitures in the financial statements.